ulfschneider/ulf.website/content/posts/2023-05-17-agile-ia-presenter.md

 title: Agile, learn as you go
 tags: agile
 ---
-[<cite>Agile, learn as you go</cite>](/assets/agile/index.htm) contains the material for a training session about agile software development.
+[<cite>Agile, learn as you go</cite>](/assets/agile/index.htm) contains the materials for a training session about agile software development.
 I used [iA´s Presenter](https://ia.net/presenter) to set this up, and it was a joy.
 It´s easy to make your presentations available on a website, because Presenter allows to export the materials to HTML to run it from anywhere.